kubedb/docs/docs/guides/mongodb/concepts/mongodbdatabase.md

 - defaultTTL

+- maxTTL

 ### spec.init

 `spec.init` is an optional field, containing the information of a script or a snapshot using which the database should be initialized during creation.
 You need to specify the following fields in `spec.init`,

-- `script` refers to the information regarding the .sql file which should be used for initialization.
+- `script` refers to the information regarding the .js file which should be used for initialization.
 - `snapshot` carries information about the  repository and snapshot_id to initialize the database by restoring the snapshot.

 KubeDB accepts the following fields to set in `spec.init`:

 - script:
-  - `scriptPath` accepts a directory location at which the operator should mount the .sql file.
+  - `scriptPath` accepts a directory location at which the operator should mount the .js file.
-  - `volumeSource` this can be either secret or configmap.
-The referred volume source should carry the .sql file in it.
+  - `volumeSource` can be `secret`, `configmap`, `emptyDir`, `nfs`, `persistantVolumeClaim`, `hostPath` etc. The referred volume source should carry the .js file in it.
+  - `podTemplate `specifies pod-related details, like environment variables, arguments, images etc. & lastly there are several `volumeSources` as the subfield of `spec.init.script` like `configMap`, `secret` etc. which actually holds the Mongodb script file.

 - snapshot:
   - `repository` refers to the repository cr which carries necessary information about the snapshot location .